Optimizing Time Series Forecasting Architectures: A Hierarchical Neural Architecture Search Approach: Optimal Architectures on other datasets

 In Section~\ref{sec:opt_arch}, we showed one of the optimal architectures in the electricity dataset.
 In this section, we will provide more searched architectures.

 Figure~\ref{fig:opt_arch_ecl2} shows yet another optimal architecture on the ECL dataset.
-We can see that TCN and NBEATS seasonal modules are still contained in the optimal modules, further confirming our conclusions in Section~\ref{sec:exp}.
+We can see that TCN and N-BEATS-Seasonal modules are still contained in the optimal modules, further confirming our conclusions in Section~\ref{sec:exp}.

 We also show some of the optimal architectures in Figure~\ref{fig:opt_arch_traffic}, ~\ref{fig:opt_arch_ettm1}, ~\ref{fig:opt_arch_ettm2}, and ~\ref{fig:opt_arch_weather}.
 We can see that no single operation dominates the optimal architecture, which shows the necessity of performing an architecture search for the optimal architecture.